Kendrick Lamar albums ranked in order of greatness

 1. To Pimp a Butterfly (2015)

-Lamar’s politically-charged masterpiece.
-While still primarily a staggeringly great rap album, musically Lamar expanded his sonic palette to encompass a broad spectrum of African-American music from jazz and funk to soul – including an introductory appearance from Parliament and Funkadelic visionary George Clinton.
+Lamar’s politically charged masterpiece.
+While it’s still primarily a staggeringly great rap album, musically Lamar expanded his sonic palette to encompass a broad spectrum of African-American music from jazz and funk to soul – including an introductory appearance from Parliament and Funkadelic visionary George Clinton.

 In December 2019, The Independent named To Pimp a Butterfly as the best album of the preceding decade.
 “Centrepiece ‘Alright’ is now a civil rights anthem, but To Pimp a Butterfly plays less like a statement than a bad dream,” wrote critic Jazz Monroe.
 “Conflicted introspection, vexed empathy and political irreverence meet pitch-black humour that jolts you awake, with the sense that without this music, we’d be lost.”